datawithyashvi/Automated-Backup-System-Using-AWS-S3-and-Lambda/README.md

 ---

-## Contributions

-Feel free to fork this repository and contribute improvements or feature additions.
-For bug fixes or suggestions, open an issue, and I’ll be happy to collaborate.

----

-## License

-This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

----

 ### Notes:

 - **Versioning**: You can enable versioning in the backup bucket to store multiple versions of the same file.